alexdelorenzo/screenshot/README.md

-# screenshot
+# 📸 screenshot
-## Take screenshots on macOS from the command line
+## Better macOS Screencaptures via the Terminal

 `screenshot` lets you specify an *application name* and *window title* to take a screenshot of a specific window via the command line.